agoda-com/standards-c-sharp/docs/unit-testing/be-wary-of-refactoring-tests.md

    - a factory function that constructs your system under test but takes 11 parameters to cover all possible cases
    - a seperate function that performs the Asserts into which your result is passed, that also takes a bunch of parameters

- ...then great!
-The test code might be completely DRY, but unless you wrote it all, you are going to need to spend a bunch of time having to understand all this complexity before you can even work out what's gone wrong.
+ ...then you might have made your test code completely DRY, but unless you wrote it all yourself, you are going to have a hard time understanding it.

  - Don't be afraid to copy and paste when writing tests if you can keep them reasonably short.
-Tests should (hopefully) rarely change, so the repeated code shouldn't present much of maintenance headache in the long term.
+Tests should (hopefully) rarely change, so the code shouldn't present much of maintenance problem in the long term.
  - Aim for simplicity and readability over DRY and abstracted.

  Imagine testing this stupid class that doesn't really do anything interesting.